 Felt balls are considered to be the oldest toys that children used to make by hand-rolling animal hairs, usually with a desire to fill the time and entertain themselves while watching over cattle.
 Felt balls are made by Ethno Network by the traditional method of hand-rolling of wool and making balls of different sizes, with various designs, some containing rice in the middle that produce a pleasant rattling noise as the ball is rolling.
-Can be a Christmas tree ornament.
+It can be a Christmas tree ornament.

 Coasters are hand-woven with intricate geometric designs.
 Available in a variety of designs and colors, different textures, with longer and shorter fringe, and most demanding ones make little pieces of art.
 They come packed separately or as a set of six pads and make a colorful detail in your office or home as a usable object – coaster under your mug.